Revisiting Koehler's experiment of measuring the ratio of the specific heats of air by self-sustained oscillations: Dynamical equations of self-sustained oscillations

+Moreover, the characteristic timescale associated with the pressure increase, $1/j\sim20~\mathrm{s}$, is typically much longer than the oscillation period of the system, which is of order one second.
+Hence, over several oscillation cycles, the pressure increase produced by the pump may be regarded as approximately linear in time, which justifies the approximation used in Eq.~(\ref{dP/dt1}).

-The contribution to $\frac{\partial P}{\partial t}$ due to the gas leakage is approximated as proportional to the difference in pressure between the inside and outside of the container.
+Similarly, since the pressure variation induced by the gas leakage is also small, the contribution to $\partial P/\partial t$ due to leakage is approximated as being proportional to the pressure difference between inside and outside the container:

-The coordinate origin is defined at the center of the small hole on the tube.
-When $x<0$, gas escapes solely through the annular gap between the ball and the tube wall.
-When $x\geq 0$, gas escapes through both the annular gap around the ball and the small hole.
+where the origin of the $x$-axis is defined at the center of the small hole on the tube.
+When $x<0$, the gas escapes solely through the unavoidable annular gap between the ball and the tube wall.
+When $x\geq 0$, the gas escapes through both the annular gap around the ball and the small hole.
 The finite size of the small hole is neglected, resulting in a discontinuity of $g (x)$ at $0$.
 However, this effect is minor and not crucial to the main point.
-By substituting Eqs. (\ref{dP/dx}), (\ref{dP/dt1}), and (\ref{dP/dt2}) into Eqs. (\ref{ini_dynamics}), the final dynamic equations are derived as
+By substituting Eqs.~(\ref{dP/dx}), (\ref{dP/dt1}), and (\ref{dP/dt2}) into Eqs.~(\ref{ini_dynamics}), the final dynamical equations are derived as

-When the term $jB-g(x)(P-B)$ is removed, the equations reduce to those describing harmonic motion in the ideal Rüchardt experiment.
-The Rüchardt frequency is given by $\omega^2=\frac{\gamma P_0\pi^2R^4}{mV_0}$(equivalent to Eq. (\ref{gamma})).
+When the term $jP_{\mathrm{atm}}-g(x)(P-P_{\mathrm{atm}})$ is removed, the equations reduce to those describing the harmonic motion in the ideal Rüchardt experiment.
+The Rüchardt frequency is given by $\omega^2=\pi^2\gamma P_0R^4/(mV_0) $(equivalent to Eq. (\ref{gamma})).
 The term involving the piecewise function $g(x)$ introduces nonlinearity.
 As a result, the equations can no longer be solved analytically.